Emigration to England in the 1960s

 Interview with Mattie and Mary Cunningham for Killererin - A Parish History

-Interviewed by Geraldine O'Connor, for Killererin - A Parish History
+Interviewed by Geraldine O'Connor, for Killererin - A Parish History in 2014

 Mattie and Mary emigrate in the 1960s